It's a New Day in Public Health.

 Florida Clean Indoor Air Act

 The Florida Clean Indoor Air Act (FCIAA) was enacted in 1985 by the Florida Legislature.
-The purpose of this part is to protect people from the health hazards of secondhand smoke and to implement the Florida health initiative in s.20, Art.
-X of the state constitution.
-It is the intent of the Legislature to not inhibit, or otherwise obstruct, medical or scientific research or smoking cessation programs approved by the Department of Health.
+The purpose of this part is to protect people from the health hazards of secondhand tobacco smoke and vapor and to implement the Florida health initiative in s.
+20, Art.
+X of the State Constitution.
+It is the intent of the Legislature to not inhibit, or otherwise obstruct, medical or scientific research, or smoking or vaping cessation programs approved by the Department of Health.
 In November 2002, seventy-one percent of Florida's citizens voted for a constitutional amendment to prohibit smoking in all enclosed indoor workplaces.
 The smoke free law became effective July 1, 2003.
+Beginning July 1, 2019 electronic vapor products were included in the FCIAA and are prohibited in indoor workplaces.

 The Department of Health (DOH) and the Department of Business and Professional Regulation (DBPR) are responsible for enforcement of the FCIAA.
 DBPR shall enforce the FCIAA in restaurants, bowling centers, dog tracks, horse tracks, bars, billiards, bingo halls (with food service), and civic/fraternal organizations.
 DOH shall enforce the FCIAA in all facilities not regulated by DBPR.